stanno03/EmployeeTracker/README.md

   ## Installation

-  use the command 'npm i && npm start' in the VS Code terminal'
+  Use the command 'npm i && npm start' in the VS Code terminal'

   ## How to use

-  follow the prompts provided by the command line to carry out functions
+  Follow the prompts provided by the command line to carry out functions

-  ## Credits

   ## License: MIT
 The project is covered under the MIT license